Arielle Rothenberg, LPAT, ATR-BC, LMHC

 Part of who we are and how we act is shaped by the systems we exist in.
 Acknowledging where we come from helps us develop greater self-understanding and opportunities for connections with others.
 The therapy I provide actively challenges the oppressive systems and power imbalances that impact our well-being by supporting you to reclaim your autonomy and empower yourself.

-I am a safe space for LGBTQIAP2S+ people.
+I aim to give a safe space for LGBTQIAP2S+ people.

-I’m a queer, genderfluid human.
-I prioritize the importance of our sessions as a safe, affirming space for you to show up as your authentic self.
+I’m a queer, pansexual, nonbinary human.
+I prioritize the importance of our sessions as a safe, affirming space for you to show explore all parts of your identity and find what feels authentic.

 Therapy is teamwork, and I want to work with you.